kkohrt/api4keratin/README.md

+# API4Keratin

+A bare bones Rails API application that uses Keratin's [authn-rb|https://github.com/keratin/authn-rb] gem to authenticate against a [Keratin AuthN|https://keratin.tech] Server.

-# README
+# Requirements

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* RVM preferred (.ruby-gemset and .ruby-version provided)

-* Ruby version: 2.7.2
+* Built on Ruby version: 2.7.2 (but should work on other versions)

+* sqlite (though the postgres gem)
 * System dependencies

 Meant to operate in conjunction with the [Keratin Authn Server](https://github.com/